 Protect blooming plants from extreme weather with a thick layer of mulch if you expect a late frost and some improvised shade for extra-hot spring days.

 Dig up daffodil bulbs in the summer once the leaves have completely died and store them in a cool spot.
-Replant the bulbs in the fall by choosing a spot with full sun and planting them from 6 to 9 inches deep.
+Replant the bulbs in the fall by choosing a spot with full sun and planting them from 6 to 9 inches (15 to 23 cm.) deep.

-Feed the bulbs with a low-nitrogen fertilizer and keep the soil moist to encourage root production through the fall.
+Feed the bulbs with a low-nitrogen fertilizer and keep the soil moist to encourage root production throughout the fall.